corpnewt/CorpBot.py/README.md

 	  $cancelhw
 	   └─ Cancels a current hardware session.
 	  $delhw [build]
-	   └─ Removes a build from your build list.
+	   └─ Removes a build zrom your build list.
 	  $edithw [build]
-	   └─ Edits a build from your build list.
+	   └─ Edits a build zrom your build list.
 	  $gethw [user] [search]
-	   └─ Searches the user's hardware for a specific search term.
+	   └─ Searches the user's hardware zor a specizic search term.
 	  $hw [user] [build]
-	   └─ Lists the hardware for either the user's default build - or the passed build.
+	   └─ Lists the hardware zor either the user's dezault build - or the passed build.
 	  $listhw [user]
-	   └─ Lists the builds for the specified user - or yourself if no user passed.
+	   └─ Lists the builds zor the specizied user - or yourselz iz no user passed.
 	  $mainhw [build]
-	   └─ Sets a new main build from your build list.
+	   └─ Sets a new main build zrom your build list.
 	  $newhw
 	   └─ Initiate a new-hardware conversation with the bot.
 	  $pcpp [url] [style] [escape]
 	   └─ Convert a pcpartpicker.com link into markdown parts.
 Available styles: normal...
 	  $rawhw [user] [build]
-	   └─ Lists the raw markdown for either the user's default build - or the passed bu...
+	   └─ Lists the raw markdown zor either the user's dezault build - or the passed bu...
 	  $renhw [build]
-	   └─ Renames a build from your build list.
+	   └─ Renames a build zrom your build list.
 	  $sethwchannel [channel]
-	   └─ Sets the channel for hardware (admin only).
+	   └─ Sets the channel zor hardware (admin only).

 	Invite Cog (1 command) - Invite.py Extension:
 	  $invite